lightbend/config/README.md

 setting is unset, by default the getters on the `Config` interface throw an exception.

-If you WANT to allow a setting to be missing from `application.conf` then here are some options:
+If you *want* to allow a setting to be missing from `application.conf` then here are some options:

  1. Set it in a `reference.conf` included in your library or